jacksongolden/atla-product-engineer-technical-interview/INTERVIEWER_GUIDE.md

 ```

 **What to look for:**
-- Does the candidate notice the incorrect ordering?
+- Does the candidate notice the incorrect ordering visually?
+- Do they inspect the data to understand why?
-- Do they find the bug location quickly?
+- Do they find the bug location in TraceList.tsx?
-- Do they test the fix properly?
+- Do they test the fix properly by checking timestamps are now sequential?

+**Expected time:** 5-10 minutes

 ---